daividsimoes/front-end-automation/README.md

 - Go to project directory
 - Execute the command: mvn test or mvn clean test

+Note: At first run, maven will download all dependencies

 # How to run using IntelliJ IDE
 - Clone project: https://github.com/daividsimoes/front-end-automation.git
 - Open project in IntelliJ IDE
 - Right click on Runner class: src/test/java/br/com/frontend/automation/test/runner/AmazonRunnerTest.java
 - Click: Run 'AmazonRunnerTest.java'

+Note: At first run, maven will download all dependencies

 # In case of error with Maven dependency
 - Delete 'target' folder